 QMidiGen 0.1.3: The Generator Got a Stress Test

 TL;DR: QMidiGen 0.1.3 is out.
 The headlining addition is a rotation test tool that generates all 51 JRPG subtypes across hundreds of seeds — no UI, no audio hardware — and reports structural quality metrics in about 103 seconds for 51k songs.
+Alongside that, a librosa-based WAV analysis pipeline is now running across 470+ measured tracks: crank the BPM way up, render over 500 WAV files in under a second, parallelize feature extraction across 8 workers, and score everything against the source JRPG corpus — which had a few things to say about assumptions that were based entirely on vibes.
 Battle generation got the most substantive overhaul yet: stinger outro archetypes, a double-channel-3 bug that had been quietly duplicating tracks, and a two-tier velocity ceiling that stopped flat dynamics from washing out the driving energy of 16th-note combat cells.
 Raising the base velocity from 65 to 82 to match measured JRPG source material was the right call, and also immediately broke all 27 soundfont profiles, which then each needed individual recalibration.
 The build system also hit a Cargo 1.77 regression that took some creative build.rs surgery to survive.

 The Rotation Test